Tips from 12 Caregiving Pros

 The Best Gifts for People with Alzheimer’s Appeal to their Senses

-Our experts all recommend gifts that look, taste, smell, sound or feel good.
+Our experts suggest gifts that look, taste, smell, sound or feel good.

-Someone with Alzheimer’s is especially sensitive to stimulation.
-A favorite song, fragrance or fabric stirs more memories and feelings than conversation.
+While nearly everyone loves the aroma of fresh-baked cookies or the relief of soothing lotion, someone with Alzheimer’s is especially sensitive to stimulation.
+For them, a favorite song, fragrance or fabric generally stirs more memories and feelings than conversation.

 Think of your loved ones’ happiest days.
-Were they spent resting on a soft picnic blanket, or bundled in Grandma’s afghan?
-Smiling with grandchildren?
-Sucking on a butterscotch candy, or sipping a favorite tea?
+Were they bundled in Grandma’s afghan — smiling with grandchildren — sucking on a butterscotch candy?
 What music and scents wafted through the air?

-Bring back these sensations to brighten a long, grey day.
+Bring back these sensations whenever possible to brighten long, grey days.

 House Manager & Caregiver